Maushundb/bmusings/content/pages/aboutMe/index.md

 I'm passionate about the art of writing beautiful yet practical code, and I'm passionate about teaching it.
 I want to help others fall in love with programming just like I did.

-If you're interested in working one-on-one with me, [click here](/coaching).